Studying & Living

 Can I go down-hill skiing?

-- Yes, there are two hills you can go to where they rent equipment as well: Hervanta and Mustavuori, both operated by Tampereen Rinteet.
+- Yes.
+There are two hills about 5-10 minutes from the city centre, where you can go to.
+They rent equipment as well: Hervanta and Mustavuori, both operated by Tampereen Rinteet.

 What kind of cultural things can I do in Tampere?